-The system consists of a Balance Chamber (for addition and location of the balance fluid), a four port Nozzle (for delivery of balance fluid to each quadrant of the Chamber), a Valve Block (for filtering and control of fluid to the Nozzle), an RPM Sensor (some models of Nozzle include the RPM sensor), a Vibration Sensor, and the SBS Control Unit.
+The system consists of the Balancer, a Balancer Cable, a Vibration Sensor, and the SBS microprocessor based Control Unit.
 Imbalance is expressed as spindle movement or vibration detected from the grinding machine by the sensor.
 The vibration signal from the sensor is transmitted to the control unit, which filters the signal by RPM.
-When an Auto-balance cycle is initiated, the control unit actuates the Valve Block to inject fluid through the Nozzle in the Chamber quadrant(s) that reduces the amplitude of the incoming vibration signal.
+When an Auto-balance cycle is initiated, the control unit drives the two balancer weights in the direction that reduces the amplitude of the incoming vibration signal.